 So, here I go again, an old passion, and yes, all in.
 But photography crosses, healthily and seamlessly, the boundaries of vocation and avocation.
 It can help communicate my joy and fascination in natural science, travel, landscape, backcountry trails, and the list goes on… I purchased a Canon 80D and a 18-135 kit lens in late December of 2016.
 The camera does not make the photographer, but it is time to take things off “Program” and chase some light.

 This is what LightOpt Photography is about.
 Follow along with me as I try to develop a craft of landscape photography and see if I can weave it into the various things that I am passionate about.
 The is basically a blog or photography journal that will revolve around various photographic excursions made during my fieldwork, wherever that takes me.
-It will focus on geography, landscapes, natural science, and trails traveled.
-Most of the pictures will not be portfolio quality but, maybe, over time, I will find a few gems and those gems will become common eventually.
+The blog, and its TrailOption components, will focus on geography, landscapes, natural science, and trails traveled.

-*Option: not the standard, the other; not required, not necessarily better.
+*Option: beyond the standard, the other; not required, not always better.